pingcap/docs/tidb-cloud/manage-user-access.md

 If you are the organization owner, you can modify the system display time according to your time zone.

-To change the local timezone setting, perform the following steps:
+To change the local timezone setting, take the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.

 2. Click **Organization Settings**.
 The organization settings page is displayed.

-3. Click **Time Zone**.
+3. Click the **Time Zone** tab.

 4. Click the drop-down list and select your time zone.